DataDog/integrations-core/oracle/README.md

   ```text
   Failed to connect to Oracle DB, error: DPY-6000: cannot connect to database.
 Listener refused connection.
 (Similar to ORA-12660)
   ```
  - Ensure Native Network Encryption or Checksumming are not enabled.
-If they are enabled, you must use thick mode by setting `use_instant_client: true`.
+If they are enabled, you must use the Instant Client method by setting `use_instant_client: true`.

 For more information about setting up the Oracle Instant Client, see the [Oracle integration documentation][3].